 iii) the text cannot be reasonably adapted for inclusion in an existing or new Recommendation (e.g. as an appendix);

-iv) the text contains material which is supplementary to and associated with the subject matter of one or more Recommendations but is not essential to their completeness or understanding and implementation.
+iv) the text contains material which is not essential to the completeness or understanding and implementation of any ITU-T Recommendation.

-v) the text is sufficiently mature and that the text follows, as far as possible, the format of the "Author's Guide for drafting ITU-T Recommendations";
+v) the text is sufficiently mature and that the text follows, as far as possible, the format of the "Author's Guide for drafting ITU-T Recommendations" but with language adjusted due to the informative rather than normative nature of the publication;

+[Editor note: paragraphs iv and v were swap]

-2.2 Supplements do not require approval according to Resolution 1 or Recommendation A.8 procedures; agreement by the study group or by TSAG (in case of a Supplement developed by TSAG) is sufficient.
+2.2 Non-normative documents require agreement by the study group or TSAG (in the case of a document developed by TSAG) but they do not require approval according to Resolution 1 or ITU-T Recommendation A.8 procedures;

-2.3 Supplements should be limited in number and volume.
+2.3 Non-normative publications are only informative and are therefore not considered to be an integral part of any Recommendation(s).
+The following note shall be added after the foreword: "NOTE – This is an informative ITU-T publication.
+It does not contain any mandatory provisions, does not form an integral part of any ITU-T Recommendations and should not be included as a normative reference in ITU-T Recommendations”

+2.4 Since non-normative publications are informative material, no onus is implied on the issuing study group to update or to reissue them.
+However, should (bibliographic) reference to a non-normative publication be made in a Recommendation, the study group should review the applicability both of that reference and the non-normative publication at least once every four years, and take any necessary action.

+2.5 Non-normative publications (other than Supplements and implementer’s guides) are not included in databases along with ITU-T Recommendations but are published on the web site of the concerned study group.
+They may be deleted after consultation with the concerned study group if not reviewed or updated after a period of eight years.

+2.6 Non-normative publications (other than Supplements) are not edited by TSB before publication.
+They are available for free in electronic format and are not printed in paper format.

+3. Additional Considerations Specific to Supplements

+In addition to the above general principles which apply to all non-normative publications, the following additional principles shall be applied by study groups for the development, agreement, identification and revision of Supplements:

-2.4 Supplements are only informative and are therefore not considered to be an integral part of any Recommendation(s).
-They do not imply any agreement on the part of ITU-T. A working party may agree to a Supplement if the study group that set up the working party has previously identified this Supplement and has authorized the working party to do so at the previous study group meeting provided that such Supplement is not related or linked to any Recommendation having policy or regulatory implications in accordance with Nos.
+3.1 A working party may agree to a Supplement if the study group that set up the working party has previously identified this Supplement and has authorized the working party to do so at the previous study group meeting provided that such Supplement is not related or linked to any Recommendation having policy or regulatory implications in accordance with Nos.
 246D to 246 H of the ITU Convention.

-2.5 Each Supplement should be unambiguously identified by the series letter to which it is associated followed by a sequential number unique within that series.
+3.2 Each Supplement should be unambiguously identified by the series letter to which it is associated followed by a sequential number unique within that series.
+Supplements may apply to a series of Recommendations; they need not be attached to a particular single Recommendation.

-2.6 Since Supplements are essentially reference material, no onus is implied on the issuing study group to update or to reissue Supplements.
-However, should reference to a Supplement be made in a Recommendation, the study group should review the applicability both of that reference and the Supplement at least once every four years, and take any necessary action.

-2.7 Supplements should be included in databases along with ITU-T Recommendations, but may be deleted after consultation with the concerned study group if not reviewed or updated after a period of eight years.
+3.3 Supplements should be included in databases along with ITU-T Recommendations.

-2.8 To the extent practicable, Supplements will be published in a similar fashion to Recommendations, but with a lower priority, and taking into account market needs.
+3.4 To the extent practicable, Supplements will be published in a similar fashion to Recommendations, but with a lower priority, and taking into account market needs.